csgohacks/master-guide/legit-+-hvh-features-cheat-software/neverlose/menu-introduction.md

 ### Other bullets

-Settings for how other bullets should behaviour after the first shot.
+Settings for how other bullets should behaviour after the first few shots.
+When spraying with full auto weapons, (rifles, smgs etc) it will be activated after 3~5 bullets, while tapping/2-3 round burst with a rifle then you will only be using first bullet settings.

+However keep in mind that spamming with a pistol it won't use other bullet settings.

 * Use first bullet settings: Copys the settings for FOV and smoothing you set in "First bullet".